- Assistant Professor of Religion and Politics

 - (314) 935-8677

-Bialek earned a Ph.D. in Religious Studies from Brown University in 2016.
-She earned a bachelor’s degree in religion summa cum laude from Princeton University.
+Bialek earned the Ph.D. in Religious Studies from Brown University in 2016.
+She earned a bachelor’s degree in religion, summa cum laude,from Princeton University.
 Competitive fellowships from the American Association of University Women, the Cogut Center for the Humanities at Brown, and the Pembroke Center for Teaching and Research on Women at Brown have offered support for her research.

 Bialek is teaching the fall 2019 course “The Good Life between Religion and Politics.”